jeremy6d/socialmemorycomplex.net/_posts/2010-06-02-gridfs-with-mongoid-and-carrierwave-on-rails-3.markdown

 end
 {% endhighlight %}

-This is the equivalent of Paperclip's `has_attached_file` or Attachment_fu's `has_attachment` - except that you don't do all configuration here.
-Instead you do it in the uploader, which you can generate by invoking `rails generate uploader image`.
+This is the equivalent of Paperclip's `has_attached_file` or Attachment_fu's `has_attachment` - except that you don't do all the configuration for upload processing there.
+Instead you do it in the uploader class, which you can generate by invoking `rails generate uploader image`.
 This will create an `uploaders/image.rb` file, which is a slight quirk because Rails doesn't know how to find this file when looking up the `ImageUploader` class.
-We're going to change the name of the file to `uploaders/image_uploaders.rb` so it conforms to ruby's conventions for class definition files.
+We're going to change the name of the file to `uploaders/image_uploader.rb` so it conforms to ruby's conventions for class definition files.

 I'm going to use MiniMagick to process thumbnails, so here's my fully configured uploader file: